Jason-Duffy/AVRly/getting-started/README.md

 You should now have an LED which blinks on and off in a 2 second cycle - 1 second on, followed by 1 second off.
 If it is blinking considerably faster or slower than this, check that the value of F_CPU and LFUSE are set correctly.

 Once you are satisfied that the LED is blinking as it should be, you're ready to proceed to the more exciting projects and examples in this repo!

+# Anatomy of Embedded Firmware
+To get a feel for the file structure, layout and formatting of embedded C firmware for AVR, check out the [documentation for the Blink example application.](../docs/getting-started)

 [Bare_Metal_URL]: https://en.wikipedia.org/wiki/Bare_machine
 [Sublime_Text_URL]: http://www.sublimetext.com/